 7x + 3 : 3x - 3 = 5 : 2

-If two ratios are equal, we can say that the first part of one divided by the first part of the other will be equal to the second part of one divide by the second part of the other.
+If these two ratios are equal, we can say that the first part of one, divided by the first part of the other, will be equal to the second part of one, divided by the second part of the other:

 14x + 6 = 15x - 15

 x = 21

 Returning to our initial statements, we know that John had 7x marbles originally.

 If we substitute '21' for x in this equation, we reach: